The ProSomnus® ACG® System for TMJ, Chronic Headaches, and Airway Disorders.

 - Improves heart rate variability and balances the autonomic nervous system

 - Correct facial asymmetry placing the chin back into the middle of the face

 2. ACG® – Day Full is indicated for patients with an anterior open bite.
 This lower fuller coverage repositioning appliance establishes anterior contact, anterior guidance and opens the airway.
-It transfers the bite force from the posterior teeth to the anterior teeth which in a class 3 lever system relaxes the masticatory muscles.
+It transfers the bite force from the posterior teeth to the anterior teeth which is a class 3 lever system that relaxes the masticatory muscles.

 ACG® – Night w lower stabilizer

-6. ACG® – Functional is a lower anatomic appliance taken is an airway and TMJ friendly position.
+6. ACG® – Functional is a lower anatomic appliance taken in an airway and TMJ friendly position.
 The ACG Functional is often ordered after treatment with ACG day or ACG day full as a transitional appliance prior to restorative dentistry.
-For those patients who may require a less bulky anatomic appliance capable of light chewing and clearer speech this is an excellent option.
+For those patients who may require a less bulky anatomic appliance capable of light chewing and clearer speech, this is an excellent option.
 While opening the airway and decompressing the TMJ the ACG- Functional also restores the lower third face for transformative aesthetics.